-First, in some situations your attorney may be able to reduce the amount of tax, penalties and interest owed.
-Depending on the details of each case, there are situations when the taxpayer’s liability is significantly reduced.
+In some situations your attorney may be able to reduce the amount of tax, penalties and interest owed.
+Depending on the details of each case, sometimes the taxpayer’s liability is significantly reduced.
 A knowledgeable attorney helps the taxpayer to exercise legal rights provided by U.S. tax laws.

-Secondly, you can negotiate payment arrangements (Installment Agreement) for you tax liability.
+In other situations you can negotiate payment arrangements (Installment Agreement) for your tax liability.
 The IRS will usually allow a reasonable monthly budget expense amount for attorney’s fees in representing you before the IRS.

 Finally, a skillful attorney can help you delay starting payments to the IRS for several months.
 During this time you can be making payments to your attorney.

-Before concluding that you cannot hire an experienced tax resolution attorney discuss some of the options mentioned above.
-Take advantage of attorneys that offer a free consultation to evaluate your case without having to pay until you are convinced it is in your best interest to hire an attorney.
+Take advantage of attorneys that offer a free consultation to evaluate your case.
+This allows you to wait to pay until you are convinced it is in your best interest to hire an attorney.

-If you are worried about the IRS levying your bank account or filing a federal tax lien against you, find out what you can do to avoid these IRS collection actions by scheduling a Free Strategy Session for IRS Liens and Levies now
+Are you are worried about the IRS levying your bank account or filing a federal tax lien against you?

 Find out what you can do to avoid these IRS collection actions by scheduling a Free IRS Lien/Levy Strategy Session with Attorney Tony Ramos Today.